What is an Asset Class? Understanding Capital Markets

 Foreign Exchange Asset Class

-Description: Trading of foreign currencies, of which 99% happens over the counter (OTC).
+Description: Trading of foreign currencies, 99% traded over the counter (OTC).

 Typology: Spot, forward, option, future.